Appendix B — Matrix Operations

 [3, 6]])

-When dealing with matrix multiplication, we have a huge change to our rule.
-No longer can our dimensions be the same!
+When dealing with matrix multiplication, we have a huge change to our previous rule.
+No longer do our dimensions have to be the same!
 Instead, the matrices need to be conformable – the first matrix needs to have the same number of columns as the number of rows within the second matrix.
 In other words, the inner dimensions must match.

 Look one more time at these matrices: